mui/toolpad/docs/data/toolpad/components/list/list.md

 ## Demo

 List makes it easy to configure a recurring pattern of data.
-Documentation of the component properties is available in the reference section for [list](/toolpad/reference/components/list/#properties).

 <!---
 Add demo